Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 ***Psi-Powered Leap***

-:   As a Bonus Action, you can propel your body with your mind.
+:   As a **:rsc-b: Bonus Action**{ .rsc }, you can propel your body with your mind.
 You gain a flying speed equal to twice your walking speed until the end of the current turn.
 Once you take this Bonus Action, you can't do so again until you finish a Short Rest or Long Rest, unless you expend a Psionic Energy die to take it again.

 ***Telekinetic Thrust***